rackerlabs/support-how-to/content/how-to/cloud-servers/remote-desktop-services-sessions-are-not-kept-alive/index.md

 ---
 permalink: remote-desktop-services-sessions-are-not-kept-alive/
-audit_date:
+audit_date: '2021-03-10'
 title: Remote Desktop Services Sessions Are Not Kept Alive
 type: article
 created_date: '2020-03-04'
 created_by: Maru Gonzalez
-last_modified_date:
+last_modified_date: '2021-03-10'
-last_modified_by:
+last_modified_by: Carlos Arriaga
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article describes how to troubleshoot Remote Desktop Services sessions that are not kept alive as expected when Remote Desktop Session Host role service was installed.
-In some situations, the Remote Desktop Services service does not correctly apply the keep-alive setting.
-This can be caused by a Group Policy refresh on the Remote Desktop Services session host.
+This article describes how to troubleshoot Remote Desktop Services sessions that are not kept alive as expected after you install Remote Desktop Session Host role service.
+In some situations, the Remote Desktop Services service doesn't apply the keep-alive setting correctly.
+A Group Policy refresh on the Remote Desktop Services session host might be the cause for this malfunction.

 ### Prerequisites

-Please consider having these items before proceeding:
+Have these items before proceeding:

-   - Windows Server 2008 R2 Datacenter, Windows Server 2008 R2 Enterprise, Windows Server 2008 R2 Standard, Windows Server 2008 R2 Foundation
+   - Windows Server 2008 R2 Datacenter&reg;, Windows Server 2008 R2 Enterprise&reg;, Windows Server 2008 R2 Standard&reg;, Windows Server 2008 R2 Foundation&reg;
    - Rackspace account

 ### Limitations